Democratic Party For the People: First iteration

-In 2018 sources defined the party as centrist.
-The DPFP describes itself as a "reformist centrist" and not populist, although various sources have described the party as being conservative and populist.
+In 2018, the party was defined as centrist, while Freedom in the World 2019 rated it as centre-right.
 In 2018, Otsuka said that the term "Reformist-Centrist Party" describes the attitude and spirit of the DPP that thoroughly adheres to a democratic approach to realistically reform/solve various issues.
-In 2018, the DPFP officially stated its support of diplomatic pacifism, constitutionalism and sustainable development.
+In 2018, the DPFP officially stated its support of diplomatic pacifism, constitutionalism, and sustainable development.

 Second iteration

-The DPFP self-defines as "a reform centrist party led by people ranging from moderate-conservatives and liberals".
-The DPFP's political position is considered centrist or center-right.
+The DPFP describes itself as a "reformist centrist", and not populist, although the party has also been described as conservative, as well as populist.
+The DPFP's political position is considered centrist, or centre-right.
+On the other hand, the party is sometimes considered as centrist-technocratic, right-wing populist, or centre-left.
+The party has never joined an LDP-led ruling coalition, instead claiming cooperation with other parties, regardless of governing status, when policy aligns.
+It has reached deals with the LDP while also signing cooperation agreements with the CDP and RENGO on policies such as diplomacy, economy, and diversity.

-Key policies taken to the 2024 election included supporting raising the tax-free threshold for income tax, and reducing premiums for social insurance.
+Key policies taken to the 2024 Japanese general election included supporting raising the tax-free threshold for income tax, and reducing premiums for social insurance.
 The DPFP also supports the reopening and new construction of nuclear power plants, as well as greater investment in defence spending and defence manufacturing.
 On immigration, the party campaigned on investigating social insurance coverage for foreign residents.

-During 2025 House of Councillors election the DPFP softened some policy positions on foreign residents due to claims of xenophobia, while also rescinding their previous support for consumption tax to be halved to 5%.
+The party advocates for the use of expansionary fiscal policy.
+During the 2025 Japanese House of Councillors election, the DPFP softened some policy positions on foreign residents due to claims of xenophobia, while also rescinding their previous support for consumption tax to be halved to 5%.